opnsense/docs/source/manual/how-tos/serial_access.rst

 ------------

 * OPNsense installation must provide a serial interface (virtual or hardware)
-* a software which can be used to access the serial interface (screen, minicom, PuTTY etc.)
+* Software which can be used to access the serial interface (screen, minicom, PuTTY etc.)

 For a bare metal installation, you also need the following (unless provided though a management interface differently, please refer your server manual):